pragmatrix/CrossUI/README.md

 * For graphical editors, regression testing and visualizing different drawing states side by side is not a primary focus.
 CrossUI's testrunner can already be used to visualize different states of the same drawing and will soon support visual diffs.
 * Like Test Driven Development puts your implementation code into shape, Test Driven Visualizations could do the same for user interfaces.
-All the major platform's user interface APIs feel bloated and are a pain to work with.
+All the major platforms' user interface APIs feel bloated and are a pain to work with.
 CrossUI's instant testing feedback could be basis for user interface APIs that are simple, light and extensible.

 ## What